Leones del Escogido: History

+league.
+It was devised to form the new team, composed of the best players of Los Muchachos, San Carlos and Delco Lite, leading to the disintegration of them and forming a kind of "Dream Team".
+Its main pioneers were Carlos Manuel Bonetti Burgos "Pilindo", Luis Alfau, J. Enrique Alfau, Eusebio Martínez, and Federico Nina.

-The Leones record book is dominated by the Alou brothers: Matty, Felipe, and Jesús.
+Leones' record book is dominated by the Alou brothers: Matty, Felipe, and Jesús.
 The brothers hold the first, second, and third spots in the team's record book for the following: games played, runs, at bats, hits, home runs and RBIs.
 Matty and Felipe are one-two in several more categories, including walks and stolen bases.
 Felipe Alou is also the most successful manager, winning four championships.

 2009–10 season

-The Leones enjoyed a very successful first year with new ownership.
+Leones enjoyed a very successful first year with new ownership.
 They won their third straight "City Championship Trophy" over Tigres del Licey, their rivals who share Estadio Quisqueya in Santo Domingo, after winning six of their ten regular season games against Licey.
 They followed this by winning the regular season with a 30-19 record, and won their thirteenth Winter League Championship, ending their 18-year National Championship drought.
 Leones represented the Dominican Republic in the Caribbean Series, and won their third title with a 5-1 record.